Everything you need to know about how to set up your mountain bike suspension

 Preset compression damping modes

 A lot of rear shocks (and some forks) have built-in presets for compression damping.
-Fox forks and shocks, for example, often have ‘Climb’, ‘Trail’ and ‘Descend’ settings.
+Fox forks and shocks, for example, often have a pedal platform mode with more compression damping and an open mode with less.

 Trail mode is the general all-rounder setting.
 Firm enough to avoid excess bobbing but still able to absorb decent hits.